frjo/hugo-theme-zen/README.md

 #### Menu and sidebar layouts

 If a Hugo main menu is defined (.Sites.Menu.main) the menu template will use it to build a navigation menu.
-If not, the template will automatically add entries for the home page, each root page and each section, in that order.

 If the default sidebar is activated it will display each section with all its pages listed below.